-With the AFL season on the line, Queensland stood up to help keep the game alive, winning the right to host the coveted grand final in the process.
-But what does this mean for the state, the fans and the game itself?
+With the 2020 AFL season on the line, Queensland stood up to help keep the game alive, winning the right to host the coveted grand final in the process.
+But what will hosting the AFL’s biggest spectacle mean for the state, the fans and the game itself in the long term?

-Who could have predicted this?
-The year is 2020 and the Brisbane Broncos collected the first NRL wooden spoon in the club’s history.
-Across town in the AFL, the Brisbane Lions were flying, riding a wave of support as they attempted to secure a HOME grand final.
+It was the sport story that only 2020 could have provided.
+NRL glamour club, the Brisbane Broncos, collected the first wooden spoon in the club’s history.
+While across town in the AFL, the Brisbane Lions were flying, riding a wave of local support as they attempted to secure a home grand final.

-But, here we are.
-The impact of COVID-19 on Victoria means that for the first time in 123 years, the AFL grand final will be played outside the state, under lights, in the balmy rugby league heartland of Brisbane.
-In a further break from tradition, the match will be played 'one day in late October' instead of its traditional slot on the last weekend in September.
+Nothing in 2020 seemed normal.
+The impact of COVID-19 on Victoria meant that for the first time in 123 years, the AFL grand final was played outside the state, under lights, in the balmy rugby league heartland of Brisbane.

-It’s a decision that has reignited the debate about regularly sharing the grand final between cities, dividing purist AFL fans and delighting the progressive campaigners who are desperate to see the game expand.
-It has pitted state against state in a bidding war, while forcing some to question what impact hosting such an event will have on the taxpayers’ hip pockets at such an uncertain time.
+It was a decision that reignited the debate about regularly sharing the grand final between cities, and showed the potential of a prime-time fixture for broadcasters – dividing purist AFL fans and delighting the progressive campaigners who are desperate to see the game expand.
+It also pitted state against state in a bidding war, while forcing some to question what impact hosting such an event would have on the taxpayers’ hip pockets at such an uncertain time.

-Now, the Gabba is poised to turn on a spectacle on Saturday October 24, as the nation once again turns to sport when it needs it most.
+And on Saturday October 24, the Gabba turned on a spectacle as the nation once again turned to sport when it needed it most.

 UQ law and marketing researcher Associate Professor Sarah Kelly was across Queensland’s bid to host the grand final at the Gabba, as part of her role as Deputy Chair of the Brisbane Lions and as a board member of Tourism and Events Queensland.

-“Queensland objectively saved the AFL and other codes this year, and the hope it brings to the nation is just what we need right now," Kelly said.
+“Queensland objectively saved the AFL and other codes this year, and the hope it brought to the nation was just what we needed,” Kelly said.

-“It also potentially helps save employment across a huge sector, through enabling the broadcast of the game and the trickle-down effects on the grass-roots growth of the sport.
+“It also potentially helped save employment across a huge sector, through enabling the broadcast of the game and the trickle-down effects on the grass-roots growth of the sport.

-“The main argument for Queensland hosting the grand final is about legacy – not only for the development of Aussie Rules across Queensland as a development market for the code, but also when considered in the context of a portfolio of significant mega sporting events planned for the state.”
+“The main argument for Queensland hosting the grand final was about legacy – not only for the development of Aussie Rules across Queensland as a development market for the code, but also when considered in the context of a portfolio of mega sporting events planned for the state.